DPB45/KNN/Problem statement 1.md

-Give it a name (e.g., personal-portfolio).
+Give it a name (e.g., personal-portfolio)

-Make it Public (or Private, but Public is simpler for Jenkins access).

-Do not initialize it with a README, .gitignore, or license.